Analysis of Joe Parr’s Accident at Valle de Bravo

 by Had Robinson

-All of us in the paragliding community are extremely thankful to Joe for making this video available.
-It is one of the best teaching tools we have to help us all fly more safely.
-I do not know who the instructor was.
-In any case, he is the one responsible for this accident.
-He never should have permitted a new pilot like Joe to fly Valle de Bravo in thermic conditions.
-Incompetent instructors continue to cause injury and death to their students and this is why prospective students should carefully evaluate the credentials and experience of those in whom they put their trust and their very lives.
+All of us in the paragliding community are extremely thankful to Joe for making this video available for a time..
+It was a good teaching tool.
+The "instructor" was the one responsible for this accident.
+He never should have permitted a new pilot like Joe to fly Valle de Bravo in strong thermic conditions.

 Here is my analysis of the accident.
 If you see or think of something else, please let me know.
 Safety in our sport is a group effort.

 - Did not operate within the limitations of his personal skills and knowledge: “[Sharon] is a much better pilot than I am – she can handle [the sharp edged thermals today]."
-Why is he flying in conditions that he cannot handle?
+Why did the instructor have him launch in conditions that he cannot handle?
 Why did he launch in conditions that would prove challenging for him?
 See P. 228 of the Pilot’s Training Manual (PTM).
 Note: later editions of the PTM may have slightly different page numbers.

 - Failure to watch his wing when it was in trouble: The pilot was looking at everything else instead of looking at his wing to attempt to fix the problem.